jhrmnn/knitj/README.md

 ![](docs/static/example.png)

-Alternatively, one can start the KnitJ server, which starts watching the source file for changes and opens a browser window with the rendered and live-updated HTML document
+Alternatively, one can start the Knitj server, which starts watching the source file for changes and opens a browser window with the rendered and live-updated HTML document

 ```
 $ knitj --server test.py